-1. The Registry shall arrange transportation for witnesses, victims who appear before the Court and persons at risk who, pursuant to an order of the Chamber, need to travel for testimony or for support or protection-related purposes.

-- 2. The mode of transport shall be determined on a case-by-case basis, having regard to protection, safety and health considerations. - 3.
-Unless otherwise justified for support or protection reasons, travel shall be based on: - (a) An economy class international round trip air ticket by the shortest route, subject to prior authorisation by the Registry; or - (b) The practice of the Court for staff members for all other means of transport.
+- 1. The Registry shall arrange transportation for witnesses, victims who appear before the Court and persons at risk on account of testimony, dependants of these persons, where authorised in accordance with regulation 90, and accompanying support persons who, pursuant to an order of a Chamber, need to travel for testimony or for support or protection-related purposes. - 2.
+The mode of transport shall be determined on a case-by-case basis, having regard to protection, safety and health considerations. - 3.
+Unless otherwise justified for support or protection reasons, travel shall be based on: - (a) An economy class international return trip by the shortest route, subject to prior authorisation by the Registry; or - (b) The practice of the Court for staff members for all other means of transport

-Regulation 82 Accommodation
+Accommodation

-- 1. The Court shall provide appropriate full board and accommodation in locations selected by the Registry for witnesses, victims who appear before the Court and persons at risk where required for the purposes of the Court. - 2.
-Witnesses, victims who appear before the Court and persons at risk who have chosen not to accept full board and accommodation provided by the Court shall only receive an incidental allowance in accordance with regulation 84 and an attendance allowance in accordance with regulation 85.
+- 1. The Court shall provide appropriate full board and accommodation in locations selected by the Registry for witnesses, victims who appear before the Court and persons at risk on account of testimony, dependants of these persons, where authorised in accordance with Regulation 90, and accompanying support persons who, pursuant to an order of the Chamber, need to travel for testimony or for support or protection-related purposes. - 2.
+Witnesses as defined in regulation 79, sub-regulation 3, who have chosen not to accept full board and accommodation provided by the Court shall only receive an incidental allowance in accordance with regulation 84 and an attendance allowance in accordance with regulation 85.

-Regulation 83 Support programme
+Support programme

-- 1. The Registry shall develop a support programme, which shall also apply in the field, in order to provide psychological, social assistance and advice to victims, witnesses and their families, accompanying persons and persons at risk at the earliest stage possible. - 2.
-In addition, the support programme shall provide, where appropriate, and for the duration of their stay at the seat of the Court, or where proceedings are held, round-the-clock assistance to victims who appear before the Court, witnesses and accompanying persons.
+- 1. The Registry shall develop a support programme, which shall also apply in the field, in order to provide psychological, social assistance and advice to victims appearing before the Court, witnesses and their dependents, accompanying persons and persons at risk at the earliest stage possible. - 2.
+In addition, the support programme shall provide, where appropriate, and for the duration of their stay at the seat of the Court, or where proceedings are held, appropriate assistance to witnesses as defined in regulation 79, sub-regulation 3, their dependants, where authorised in accordance with regulation 90, and accompanying support persons.

-Regulation 84 Incidental allowance
+Incidental allowance

-1. An incidental allowance for personal expenses may be provided to witnesses, victims who appear before the Court, persons at risk and accompanying support persons who require overnight accommodation at any stage of their journey.

-2. The amount of the incidental allowance shall be determined by the Registrar and shall be reviewed annually.
+- 1. An incidental allowance for personal expenses may be provided to witnesses as defined in regulation 79, sub-regulation 3, their dependants, where authorised in accordance with regulation 90, and accompanying support persons who require overnight stay outside their place of residence at any stage of their journey. - 2.
+The amount of the incidental allowance shall be determined by the Registrar and shall be reviewed annually.
 The Registrar shall publish the table of the rate of incidental allowance yearly on the website of the Court.